fish-marina/packages/README.md

-# [Oh My Fish][oh-my-fish] official package repository
+# [Marina][marina] official package repository

-Primary package repository for the [Oh My Fish][oh-my-fish] [Fish shell][fish] framework.
+Primary package repository for the [Marina][marina] [Fish shell][fish] framework.

-This repository contains a list of public Fish packages that can be installed by name using Oh My Fish.
+This repository contains a list of public Fish packages that can be installed by name using Marina.
 The goal of this repo is to maintain a discoverable index of quality Fish packages that can easily be maintained by the Fish community.

 ## Repository format